Funding

 -

 The WCA Foundation, a Signature Fund of the Minneapolis Foundation, makes grants to a diverse group of nonprofit human service agencies and programs, stewarding an endowment of approximately $18 million.
 The WCA Foundation is run by 50 volunteer members, all women.
-It holds two grant rounds each year, typically with deadlines in May and November.

 Learn more about the WCA Foundation grants.